4undRaiser/NFT-Marketplace-tutorial/README.md

     }
 ```

-Create a public view function called `getNFTListing` which takes a `uint _Id` parameter and returns a Listing with the `uint` argument as the key.
+Create a public view function called `getNFTListing` which takes a `uint _Id` parameter and returns a listing with the `uint` argument as the key.

-Also, Create a public view function called `getListingLength` with no input parameters and it should only return the current value of the `numOfListing` variable.
+Also, create a public view function called `getListingLength` with no input parameters that should only return the current value of the `numOfListing` variable.

-That’s it For the smart contract.
+That’s it for the smart contract.
 Next, we’ll be looking at the front end.

 ### Front end